Best Dutch Oven of 2020

 To look at cooking performance, we cooked a variety of foods, measured heat distribution, and looked at the relative insulation of each contender.
 We also took a look at the surface of each model and cooked eggs and potatoes to see if foods stuck.
 A dutch oven can be used to bake, grill, cook, or boil, and is a highly versatile tool that will fit right in any kitchen.

-Each contender had similar cooking performance, and did a decent job of cooking food.
-However, some stood out as higher-quality options with better heat distribution.
+Each contender had a similar cooking outcome and did a good job of cooking foods and desserts.
+Some, however, stood out as higher-quality with better heat distribution.
 For example, the Staub Round Cocotte features a black interior that does an amazing job at searing meat, while the Le Creuset Signature Enameled Cast-Iron and Lodge Cast Iron both have a white enameled surface that does good work cooking other foods, but doesn't sear meats as well.
 All these options offer excellent heat distribution, as does the Tramontina.

 Cast iron isn't 100% pure iron, but a composition of different metals.
 Cooking performance is heavily affected by this composition, and its quality is something we can test by doing heat transfer tests.
 For this test, we boiled two cups of water and tested how long it took to get to a boil.
 The fastest are those with thinner materials or those that have a highly conductive composition, which infers the use of more iron.
 In addition, smaller pots will typically boil faster than smaller ones.
 For example, the fastest to boil is the Le Creuset Signature Enameled Cast-Iron Round French Oven (one minute, 35 seconds) and the Crock Pot Aqua Blue 3 Qt Enameled (one minute, 43 seconds).
 Both are much smaller in volume in comparison to the competition.